MAPCATcom/mapcat-angular-leaflet/README.md

 # -- Work in progress, not ready for use yet. --

-# Rendering MapCat maps from an Angular2 application with Leaflet
+# Rendering MapCat maps from an Angular 5 application with Leaflet

-This is a sample project showing how to render a map in an Angular2 web application.
+This is a sample project showing how to render a map in an Angular 5 web application.
 It's using [Leaflet](http://leafletjs.com/) for rendering the tiles served by the MapCat API.

 The language of this project is TypeScript and it is built with Webpack.